Administrative Business Tech

 SOC 214 - African American Culture

 Description: (Dual listed with AFR 185).
 A comprehensive survey of the various aspects of the lives, life-styles, values, art forms and social impact of the African American.
 The course includes varying lifestyles at different socioeconomic levels; speech patterns; the role of the church as a religious, historical, political and recreational institution; African American cultural patterns; and the influence of Africa.
-SUNY GEN ED-GSBS; NCC GEN ED-PLDI, SBS Offered: Fall, Spring, Summer
+SUNY GE-SART; SUNY GEN ED-GSBS; NCC GEN ED-PLDI, SBS Offered: Fall, Spring, Summer

 Credit Hours: 3